-NITI Aayog recommended for privatisation of Air India and the cabinet committee gave “in-principle” approval for privatising Air India.
+NITI Aayog recommended for privatization of Air India and the cabinet committee gave “in-principle” approval for privatising Air India.

 But should Air India be disinvested?

-In this post, we discuss Indian aviation sector, Air India-Indian Airlines merger, and will see if the reasons for privatisation can be justified or not.
+In this post, we discuss the Indian aviation sector, and the Air India-Indian Airlines merger, and will see if the reasons for privatization can be justified or not.

 Background of Air India

-- Air India merged with the erstwhile Indian Airlines in 2007 based on the recommendations of Justice Dharmadhikari committee report.
+- Air India merged with the erstwhile Indian Airlines in 2007 based on the recommendations of Justice Dharmadhikari’s committee report.

 - As part of the merger process, a new company called the National Aviation Company of India Limited (now called Air India Limited) was established, into which both Air India and Indian Airlines would be merged.